agkozak/agkozak-zsh-prompt/README.md

 I have tweaked [@psprint](https://github.com/psprint)'s `subst-async` technique to work on all known platforms and with all supported versions of Zsh.
 It uses process substitution (`<( ... )`) to fork a background process that fetches the Git status and feeds it to a file descriptor.
 A `zle -F` callback handler then processes the input from the file descriptor and uses it to update the prompt.

-This prompt also supplies a `zsh-async` method that relies on the [`zsh-async`](https://github.com/mafredri/zsh-async) library, which uses ZSH's `zsh/zpty` module to spin off pseudo-terminals that can calculate the Git status without blocking the user from continuing to use the terminal. `zsh/zpty` does not work well with Cygwin or MSYS2, however, and it can be quirky on Solaris and related operating systems, so it is no longer used by default, and is only provided for those who want it.
+This prompt also supplies a `zsh-async` method that relies on the [`zsh-async`](https://github.com/mafredri/zsh-async) library, which uses Zsh's `zsh/zpty` module to spin off pseudo-terminals that can calculate the Git status without blocking the user from continuing to use the terminal. `zsh/zpty` does not work well with Cygwin or MSYS2, however, and it can be quirky on Solaris and related operating systems, so it is no longer used by default, and is only provided for those who want it.

 If you want to force the agkozak Zsh Prompt to use a specific asynchronous method (or none at all), execute `export AGKOZAK_FORCE_ASYNC_METHOD=subst-async`, `zsh-async`, `usr1`, or `none` before sourcing it.
 If you want more insight into how the prompt is working in your shell, put `export AGKOZAK_PROMPT_DEBUG=1` in your `.zshrc` before the code loading this prompt.

 ## Customization

-In addition to setting `AGKOZAK_PROMPT_DIRTRIM` and `AGKOZAK_NAMED_DIRS` to change how the working directory is displayed ([see above](#abbreviated-paths)), you may use other settings to alter how the prompt is displayed.
+In addition to setting `AGKOZAK_PROMPT_DIRTRIM` and `AGKOZAK_NAMED_DIRS` to change how the working directory is displayed ([see above](#abbreviated-paths)), you can use other settings to alter how the prompt is displayed.
 For some examples of prompt configurations people have created using simple combinations of options, see ["Using Basic Configuration Settings"](#using-basic-configuration-settings).

 ### Custom Colors
 If you would like to customize the prompt colors, change any of the `AGKOZAK_COLORS_*` variables from their defaults to any valid color and add it to your `.zshrc`.
 The following are the available color variables and their defaults: